THE ANARCHIST INTERNATIONAL

 http://www.anarchy.no/iifor.html - IIFOR P.B.
 4777 Sofienberg N- 0506 Oslo - Norway

 May 1st, International Workers' Day, commemorates the historic struggle of working people throughout the world, and is recognized in most countries.
 The United States of America and Canada are among the exceptions.
-This despite the fact that the holiday began in the 1880s in the USA, linked to the battle for the eight-hour day, and the Chicago anarchists.
+This despite the fact that the origin of the holiday is the Chicago protests in the USA in 1886, linked to the battle for the eight-hour day, May 1 and the Chicago anarchists.

 The struggle for the eight-hour day began in the 1860s.
 In 1884, the Federation of Organized Trades and Labor Unions of the United States and Canada, organized in 1881 (and changing its name in 1886 to American Federation of Labor ) passed a resolution which asserted that "eight hours shall constitute a legal day's work from and after May 1, 1886, and that we recommend to labor organizations throughout this district that they so direct their laws as to conform to this resolution".
 The following year the Federation repeated the declaration that an eight-hour system was to go into effect on May 1, 1886.
 With workers being forced to work ten, twelve, and fourteen hours a day, support for the eight-hour movement grew rapidly.
 In the months prior to May 1, 1886, thousands of workers, organized and unorganized, members of the organization Knights of Labor and of the federation, were drawn into the struggle.
 Chicago was the main center of the agitation for a shorter day.
 The anarchists were in the forefront of the Central Labor Union of Chicago, which consisted of 22 unions in 1886, among them the seven largest in the city.